WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-11-29-Tester-versus-developer-mindset-as-a-personal-and-subjective-account.markdown

 I am describing a mindset when I am dominantly writing code.
 This means that for some time period such as a day the main thing I am doing is creating or changing product code.
-I am focused on creation or creation of something that solves a problem of some kind.
+I am focused on creation or alteration of something that solves a problem of some kind.

 I do a lot of testing when I code, but it is also always